eastman81/the-Amazing-Bamazon/README.md

 # The Amazing Bamazon
 The Amazing Bamazon is a CLI App allowing users to purchase items from a database made in MySQL.
-You will find screenshots below to walk a new user through the steps towards making their first purchase!
+You will find screenshots below for a quick visual walkthrough, designed for new users to help with their first purchase.

-Have fun shopping!
+**Have fun shopping!**

 ![](https://media.giphy.com/media/hnl83xVQxpqJG/giphy.gif)